PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Results

 Before diving into an actual trading strategy that may be built upon our proposed models, it is important to consider the predictive threshold, especially since it has a direct influence on risk reduction.
 Our models were optimized based on F1-score, the harmonic mean of precision and recall rates, two metrics that can be traded off for one another by changing the predictive threshold.

 The Fusion model's classification decisions are derived by comparing the SVM's output decision function to a threshold (0.5 as default).
 The parameters and decision functions for the SVM models have been optimized on the training dataset and fixed before getting the results on the testing set.
 Therefore, moving the threshold does not alter any model state, but only changes the reported classification results.
-If a higher precision rate (high-confidence positive class predictions) is desired, a higher threshold could be explored. \citep{yu2015support}.
+If a higher precision rate (high-confidence positive class predictions) is desired, a higher threshold could be explored \citep{yu2015support}, as it only allows predictions with higher certainty to be classified as positive.

 We report different confusion matrices based on a much higher decision threshold (0.95 and 0.99) in the best performing Fusion models for both Task Up 5\% and 2\% in Figure~\ref{fig:confusion_threshold}.
 For Task Up 5\%, the Fusion model (sequential)'s precision rate for the positive class improved slightly.
 The confusion matrices report a quite different amount of true positives.
 The improvement is more evident for the Fusion model (parallel) for Task Up 2\%, with a peak at the 0.95 threshold.